-We may receive compensation when you click on links to products from our partners.
+We may receive compensation when you click on product links from our partners.
+For more information, please see our disclosure policy.

 If you have always had a passion for helping people and providing them with a high level of service, it could be that a career in the hospitality sector is the perfect one for you.
-Perhaps you see yourself as a chef at a 5-star restaurant, a manager at a big hotel or a master cocktail mixer at a fancy bar.
+Perhaps you see yourself as a chef at a 5-star restaurant, a manager at a big hotel, or a master cocktail mixer at a fancy bar.

 Whatever the case, you may be wondering how to get into this sector.
 Well, this article is here to give you a bit of a helping hand and an overview of the approach that you can take.